Base rate information

 What is the current Bank of England base rate?

 What does this mean for our savings customers?
 We're currently reviewing our rates in light of the recent changes.
-Rest assured, if this update affects you, we’ll write to you with more information. - Mortgages
+Rest assured, if this update affects you, we'll contact you with all of the details in advance of any changes being made.

-What rate am I on and how can it change?
+What is the interest rate on my mortgage and how can it be changed?

 You can find the type of mortgage you're on and your interest rate by looking on your annual statement or mortgage offer (whichever is the most recent).